Tracer1337/shitty-search/README.md

 yarn
 ```

 This project uses yarn, primarily for the monorepo design.
 Some packages from ``/packages`` depend on other packages stored there and yarn will link them through the ``node_modules`` folder.
-Keep in mind that in order to use the code of a package in another package, it has to be compiled and imported through the ``/dist`` folder.
-That also means that in development you will often use ``yarn build`` to use code changes in another package.
+Keep in mind that in order to use the code from a package in another package, it has to be compiled and imported through the ``/dist`` folder.
+This also means that in development you will often use ``yarn build`` to use code changes in another package.

 # Packages